Numigi/odoo-stock-addons/delivery_custom_notification/README.rst

 Features
 --------
-* **Contact Typing**: Tag contacts as "Delivery Contacts" using a dedicated boolean field
+* **Contact Typing**: Use native Odoo contact types with new "Delivery Contact" option
-* **Filtered Selection**: Only tagged delivery contacts appear in the selection dropdown
+* **Filtered Selection**: Only contacts with type "Delivery Contact" appear in the selection dropdown
 * **Easy Search**: Filter and find all delivery contacts via the search view
 * **Carrier-Level Configuration**: Enable/disable custom notifications and configure email templates per delivery carrier
 * **Intelligent Recipient Selection**: Automatically sends to delivery contact if configured, otherwise falls back to main partner